-Minnesota Housing has an Income Calculation Workbook located on the FHPAP webpage that can be used to calculate household income.
-While use of this tool is not required, it may save staff time and be helpful in determining accurate income and may be beneficial for monitoring purposes where demonstration of income is required.
+An Income Calculation Workbook can be located on Minnesota Housing's Family Homeless Prevention and Assistance Program (FHPAP) webpage and can be used to calculate household income.
+While use of this tool is not required, it may save staff time, be helpful in determining accurate income, and be useful for monitoring purposes where demonstration of income is required.
+Below are examples on calculating income.